Taxotere Lawsuits for Permanent Hair Loss

 Which Taxotere Lawyers Are Filing Them?

 Lawyers across the country are filing these cases.
-I have seen cases filed by lawyers in Pennsylvania, California, New York, Colorado, Minnesota, Missouri, Illinois, Texas, and Oklahoma.
+I have seen cases filed by lawyers in Pennsylvania, California, New York, New Jersey, Colorado, Minnesota, Missouri, Illinois, Texas, and Oklahoma.
 In a nationwide drug lawsuit like the Taxotere cases, the location of the lawyer doesn’t matter.
 The firms that focus on drug lawsuits like these handle cases across the country.

 What Are The Taxotere Settlement Amounts?